docs

 Module Configuration

-@scayle/nuxt-opentelemetry can be configured through module options or runtime environment variables.
-The options with a NUXT_OPENTELEMETRY_ variable can be set at runtime, the others can only be set at build-time through the module configuration.
+The @scayle/nuxt-opentelemetry module can be configured through module options in nuxt.config.ts or via runtime environment variables.
+Options marked with a NUXT_OPENTELEMETRY_ prefix can be set at runtime; others can only be configured at build-time.

-• pathReplace or NUXT_OPENTELEMETRY_PATH_REPLACE - The Nitro span names are derived from the route path.
-This option can be used to rewrite the path that is used in the name.
-It should be an array with two elements.
-The first element is the pattern to match, as a regular expression string or plain string.
-The second element is the text to replace the match with.
+• It should be an array with two elements: the first is the pattern to match (as a regular expression string or plain string), and the second is the text to replace the match with.

 The below options are passed to import-in-the-middle to control its interception behavior.
-You can read more about the behavior of these options in its documentation.
 Both of these options must be configured at build-time in the module configuration.

 OpenTelemetry Options